django-cms/django-cms/docs/introduction/plugins.rst

     python manage.py migrate polls

-At this point you should be able to log in to the Django admin - ``localhost:8000/admin/`` - and find the polls application.
+At this point you should be able to log in to the Django admin - ``localhost:8000/admin/`` - and find the Polls application.

 .. image:: /introduction/images/polls-admin.png
    :alt: the polls application admin